The screech of tires dispenses the smell of burnt rubber.

 Georgia law no longer requires a person involved in an accident to make a written report to the Georgia Department of Public Safety.
 You should immediately call your insurance representative and send written notice as soon as possible.
 The notice should contain sufficient information concerning the time, place and circumstances of the accident, as well as the names of any persons who were injured or witnessed the accident.
 Failure to notify your insurance company in writing within a reasonable time may constitute grounds for the insurance company to avoid all coverage for your accident.
 Therefore, it is essential to report an accident immediately.

 In the state of Georgia, there are limitations to both parties involved in a car accident—whether you are at fault or not.
 This time limit, or “statute of limitations,” applies to injury-related personal injury cases in the civil court system.
 In the state of Georgia, you only have two years to file a lawsuit in court.
 The moment the car accident occurs, you should immediately contact your lawyer.

 A time limit, or “statute of limitations,” applies to all injury-related personal injury cases filed in Georgia’s civil court system.
 In Georgia, you have two years to file a lawsuit in court.
 The “clock” on this deadline usually starts running on the date of your accident or whatever led to your injury.
 It is critical in understanding the Georgia statute of limitations, because if you refrain from filing within the two-year window, the court will most likely refuse to hear your case.

 At Kaine Law, we want to help when an accident strikes.
 In order for us to obtain the best possible outcome, we ask you to contact us immediately when this event occurs.
-Our highly educated and trained auto accident lawyers are here to fight for your rights when dealing with unforeseen events such as a car accident.
+Our highly educated and trained auto accident lawyers are here in Atlanta to fight for your rights when dealing with unforeseen events such as a car accident.